pos17/group5-HW-ID-PLAS/README.md

 The repository contains 4 principal folders:
 * "arduino" containing the Source code for arduino.
 * "Processing" containing the Source code for GUI.
-* "SuperCollider" containing the computer Music Engine.
+* "SuperCollider" containing the Computer Music Engine.
-* "gitAssets" contains the images used in the report and in the README.
+* "gitAssets" containing the images used in the report and in the README.

 ## Notes